EricMFink/ProfessionalResponsibility/_outlines/Confidentiality.md

 - Is this proper?

 2. John, who is employed by ABC as a truck driver, was involved in an accident last month.
 The other driver recently sued both ABC and John.
-ABC’s president has asked Attorney to handle the litigation.
+ABC's president has asked Attorney to handle the litigation.
 Before commencing her investigation, Attorney needs to know:

 - Who does she represent?
 - May she represent both ABC and John?
 - Assuming she only represents ABC, will her conversations with the president be privileged?
 - What about her conversations with John?
 - Assume Attorney decides to represent both ABC and John.
 John tells Attorney in confidence that he (John) was drinking on the day of the accident.
-What are Attorney’s ethical obligations?
+What are Attorney's ethical obligations?

 3. Attorney is an in-house Lawyer at ABC Corporation.
-Attorney recently learned that Jill, ABC’s senior vice-president, has been providing fraudulent financial information to the IRS.
+Attorney recently learned that Jill, ABC's senior vice-president, has been providing fraudulent financial information to the IRS.
 If the fraud is discovered, ABC will face serious civil and criminal penalties.

 - What should Attorney do?